 (b) Automatically inactivated by the software at the offer expiration time selected by the QSE.

-(4) For any Operating Hour, the QSE for a Resource may submit or change Energy Offer Curves in the Adjustment Period and a QSE may withdraw an Energy Offer Curve if:
+(4) For any Operating Hour, the QSE for a Resource may submit or change Energy Offer Curves at any time prior to SCED execution, and SCED will use the latest updated Energy Offer Curve available in the system.
+If a new Energy Offer Curve is not deemed to be valid, then the most recent valid Energy Offer Curve available in the system at the time of SCED execution will be used and ERCOT will notify the QSE that the invalid Energy Offer Curve was rejected.
+Once an Operating Hour ends, an Energy Offer Curve for that hour cannot be submitted, updated, or canceled.

+(5) A QSE may withdraw an Energy Offer Curve if:

 (a) An Output Schedule is submitted for all intervals for which an Energy Offer Curve is withdrawn; or